 “There’s so much pollution in the air now that if it weren’t for our lungs there’d be no place to put it all”- Robert Orben (Comedy Writer)

-Despite all these measures, there is a need to mobilize all the stakeholders and taking the help of civil society to take innovative steps to deal with the problem of toxic air.
+Despite all these measures, there is a need to mobilize all the stakeholders and take the help of civil society to take innovative steps to deal with the problem of toxic air.
 The Government of the day can’t be omnipresent.
-Therefore, citizens of Delhi-NCR need to become vigilant to persuade each other not to burn garbage, adopt the habit of car-pooling, plant more trees, take measures in their region for protecting the environment etc. In fact, corporate sectors and various other offices can also start some new ideas to deal with the problem of air pollution.
-For instance, corporates in Gurgaon have started one day of the week as car-free day[ii] which has proved to be successful in reducing the pollution level.
+Therefore, citizens of Delhi-NCR need to become vigilant to persuade each other not to burn garbage, adopt the habit of car-pooling, plant more trees, take measures in their region for protecting the environment, etc. In fact, corporate sectors and various other offices can also start some new ideas to deal with the problem of air pollution.
+For instance, corporates in Gurgaon have started one day of the week as a car-free day[ii] which has proved to be successful in reducing the pollution level.

 Not only this, there is a need to start a sensitization campaign among the citizens of Delhi towards the value of fresh air and its harmful impact on health.
-The Ministry of Environment and Health and Delhi government has started the Clean Air Campaign[iii] this February to sensitize the Delhiites towards the quality of air and as per the various reports, it was found that it turned out to be successful.
+The Ministry of Environment and Health and the Delhi government started the Clean Air Campaign[iii] this February to sensitize the Delhiites towards the quality of air and as per the various reports, it was found that it turned out to be successful.
 There is a need to take more steps like this.

 The pollution in the Delhi-NCR region is not only a public health emergency but also a case of environmental injustice where and poor and our future generations especially the small children are bearing the brunt of toxic air.
-The most ironical that in most of the cases these people haven’t contributed towards the deteriorating quality of the air.
+The most ironical that in most cases these people haven’t contributed towards the deteriorating quality of the air.
 On the face of it, this is high time that authorities take heed of this injustice and take strong actions to provide fresh air for all the citizens of Delhi-NCR.